Up At The O2

 What should we wear?

-They’ll sort you out with shoes, but make sure you rock up in comfy clothes, and don’t forget your socks!
+You’ll be given climbing shoes, but bring socks – they’re essential.
+And wear comfy, weather-appropriate clothes.
+Don’t forget your socks!
 No socks, no play… unless you fancy buying a pair on the spot.

 What if we get wet?

-There’s a basic changing area at basecamp, so you can swap out soggy stuff for something dry.
+There’s a basic changing area at basecamp, so you can swap soggy clothes for something dry.

 Is there anywhere to eat afterwards?

-Loads!
-The O2 is bursting with restaurants and cafés.
-Whether you’re after fast food or a sit-down meal, you’ll find plenty to satisfy post-climb hunger.
+Loads.
+The O2 is packed with restaurants and cafés, so whether you’re craving fast food or a full-on feast, you’ll find something to suit your post-climb hunger.

 How safe is it?